The Mines of Lam Tsuen – corruption, conviction and jail sentence

 - Various Government documents from the Public Records Office

-Related Indhhk articles: Several Hong Kong Mines are shown in the Index
+Related Indhhk articles: Many Hong Kong Mines are shown in our Index.